How can Miami Valley communities increase the share of our diets that comes from our “foodshed?”

 - Offer a bid discount to local food providers when bidding contracts.
 Cleveland’s policy is a model.

-- Colleges and High Schools can work with the Food Recovery Network and K-12 Food Rescue, respectively, to ensure leftover, prepared foods are donated to local agencies fighting hunger.
+- Colleges and High Schools can work with the Food Recovery Network and K-12 Food Rescue, respectively, to ensure that leftover, prepared foods are donated to local agencies fighting hunger.
 The University of Dayton has a Food Recovery Network chapter.

 - Have community staff and leadership participate in the Annual Food Summit organized through the Montgomery County Food Equity Coalition.